Ariana Grande videography

-She appeared in Adam McKay's film Don't Look Up (2021), alongside Leonardo DiCaprio, Jennifer Lawrence, and Meryl Streep.
+She appeared in Adam McKay's film Don't Look Up (2021).
 With streams of more than 152 million hours in a week, it broke the record for the biggest viewership week in Netflix history, at the time.
-Grande starred as Galinda Upland in Wicked (2024), the first of two film adaptations of the stage musical.
-A critical and commercial success, it was listed amongst the best musical and fantasy films of the 21st century by various media, grossed US$756 million worldwide, and became the highest-grossing musical adaptation film of all time.
-Her performance drew widespread acclaim, and earned her nominations for the Golden Globe Award, Critics' Choice Award, Screen Actors Guild Award, BAFTA Award, and Academy Award for Best Supporting Actress.
-The second part of the film adaptation, Wicked: For Good, is scheduled for November 21.
+Grande starred as Galinda Upland in Wicked (2024).
+A critical and commercial success, it was listed amongst the best musical and fantasy films of the 21st century by various media, grossed $756 million worldwide, and became the highest-grossing musical adaptation film of all time.
+Her performance drew widespread acclaim and earned her nominations for the Golden Globe Award, Critics' Choice Award, Screen Actors Guild Award, BAFTA Award, and Academy Award for Best Supporting Actress.
+The second part of the film adaptation, Wicked: For Good, was released in November 2025, earning her second nominations for the Golden Globe Award, Critics' Choice Award, and Screen Actors Guild Award for Best Supporting Actress, becoming the second actress to receive nominations for a reprised role at the Critics' Choice Awards and Screen Actors Guild Awards.
 She starred as the protagonist Peaches in the short film Brighter Days Ahead, which she directed and wrote with Christian Breslauer.
-This 26-minute film, accompanying the deluxe version of her album Eternal Sunshine, stars an elderly Grande revisiting her memories, inspired by the film Eternal Sunshine of the Spotless Mind.
+This 26-minute film, accompanying the deluxe version of her album Eternal Sunshine, was inspired by the film Eternal Sunshine of the Spotless Mind.
 It explores themes of love, loss, and memory, featuring both real-life home videos and fictionalized scenes from her album's narrative.
 The short film also marked her directorial debut.
-Grande's upcoming film projects include Focker In-Law (2026) and an animated film adaptation of Dr. Seuss's 1990 book Oh, the Places You'll Go!, slated for release in March 2028.
+Grande's upcoming film projects include Focker-in-Law (2026) and an animated film adaptation of Dr. Seuss's 1990 book Oh, the Places You'll Go!, slated for release in March 2028.